anunknownpleasure/Erdos-bank-fraud/README.md

 - **Regulatory Agencies**: To ensure compliance with financial fraud prevention standards.

  ## 🏗️Repository Structure
-- data/: Contains the dataset from the Kaggle competition.
 - EDA/: Contains exploratory data analysis notebooks and reports.
 - Models/: Contains model selection experiments and results.